 After prayer, we agreed the Lord wanted Gracethrufaith to cover it.
 This was all just one year after Jack had passed away—one week after learning he had cancer.
-I am so happy to help others with cancer—especially on the one year anniversary of losing my Love to the same disease.
+I am so happy to help others with cancer—especially on the one year anniversary of losing Jack to the same disease.
 I’ve learned the best antidote to grief is giving.
-(It may just be the antidote to everything.)
+(It may be the antidote to everything.)

 Parvathi was so amazed at the kindness, she asked why we would help her.
-And our friend Vilbert, who runs our outreaches in India, told her about Jesus.
+And our volunteer told her about Jesus.
 Who He is, and how He loves her so much, He suffered and died so that she can be with Him.
 And now He asks His followers to show others His love.
 Parvathi replied she loves this Jesus who loves her, and she asked to know Him!
 Her entire family was saved!
 We are so blessed to be a part of what the Lord is doing!

 Because of your generosity, we are also able to provide food for them each week.
 Now her kids don’t need to beg, and it helps us keep in contact with them.

 Several months later, after the full course of treatment, the doctors contacted us and said her cancer was not responding to radiation, and it was spreading to her eye and throughout her body as well.
 Her health deteriorated quickly, and the doctors put her on hospice, saying her time is short and there’s nothing they can do.
 She’s too weak to undergo any more surgery or treatment.
 We’ve held prayer and fasting days over her continually since.